The Making of a Mystery

 a.
 Read aloud the description of a setting on the Planning a Mystery Worksheet.

 b.
 Make a list of settings from mysteries that students have read during this mystery unit or prior to the mystery genre study in class.
-(Encourage students to think about popular mystery series including Encyclopedia Brown, A-Z Mysteries, Boxcar Children, Cam Jansen, etc.)
+Encourage students to think about popular mystery series including Encyclopedia Brown, A to Z Mysteries, Boxcar Children, Cam Jansen, Jigsaw Jones, etc.

 Step 2: Determine the Problem in the Mystery

 b.
 Make a list of problems students have come across in mysteries they have read in class or independently.
-(Again, encourage students to think about popular mystery series including Encyclopedia Brown, A-Z Mysteries, Boxcar Children, Cam Jansen, etc.)
+Again, encourage students to think about popular mystery series such as Encyclopedia Brown, A to Z Mysteries, Boxcar Children, Cam Jansen, Jigsaw Jones, etc.

 c.
 Have students choose a category for the type of problem they will be including in their own story.
 Categories include: